-This region of the human brain has many functions, but it is most commonly associated with thinking.
+This region of the human brain has many functions, but it mostly deals with thinking.
 It also plays an important role in reasoning, learning, and feeling — both physical and emotional.

-Whether you experience a chill when you step out into the cold without a jacket or cry when watching a sad movie, it’s your cerebrum that’s doing the actual work.
+For example, let’s say you experience a chill when you step out into the cold without a jacket or cry when watching a sad movie.
+That’s your cerebrum at work.

 What does the cerebellum do?